Daniel-Mietchen/events/PIDapalooza-2018.md

 Let's consider data sharing policies, which are increasingly being drafted and implemented by a range of players in the research landscape, including research institutions, research funders, research publishers, learned societies and others.

 Some key elements of policies in this space could be, e.g.
-- whether there is an embargo period,
+- whether there is an embargo period before data can be shared openly,
   - and if so,
+    - whether it
+      - is
+        - optional
+        - required
+      - has
+        - conditions
     - what data it applies to,
     - when it starts and
     - when it ends, or